Ben Affleck And Jennifer Garner Are ‘Working On Marriage’ Following Rehab Stint?

 According to Bravo, the fact that Ben and Jennifer withdrew divorce papers last week is a good sign that they are reconsidering giving their marriage another chance.

-Affleck and Garner’s fans and followers had hoped they would make it work, especially after they shared a kiss in Paris while they were broke up.
+Affleck and Garner’s fans and followers had hoped they would make it work, especially after they shared a kiss in Paris while they were broken up.
 The kiss gave the fans hope that the marriage was not completely over and if they put the work in therapy, maybe, they could save it.

 Jennifer Garner and Ben Affleck look affectionate as they share a giggle on church outinghttps://t.co/TwzJI2VVXt pic.twitter.com/XHIYAZq5zL